 Collagen powder makes it so easy to add this powerful protein into your cooking.
 We share some amazing recipes on our blog, like this balsamic and plum blueberry crumble.
 Delish!

-Aside from these pure collagen powders, we also offer a range of collagen blends, which deliver additional and specific benefits (for example, Anti-Ageing and Gut Health).
+Aside from these pure collagen powders, we also offer a range of collagen blends, which deliver additional and specific benefits (for example, Anti-Ageing and Digestive Enzyme Collagen).
 Although these blends include other ingredients, these are only 100% natural, super nutrients, chosen specifically for their known health benefits and their synergy with collagen.
 They do not dissolve in water and are not tasteless like our plain powders but, rather than fixing this with additives, flavouring and sweeteners, we have left them pure to give you the most flexibility and versatility in taking them.
 These blends contain zero nasty additives or anything chemical or artificial because we know that commercial additives are rarely natural or safe.

 All of our collagens, whether pure or blends, are free from sugar, soy, gluten, dairy, lactose, steroids, pesticides, hormones, and antibiotics, and are heavy metal and BSE safe.
-They are also Kosher, Halal and WADA certified and suitable for Keto, Paleo, Whole30 and fasting lifestyles.
+They are also Kosher, Halal and WADA compliant and suitable for Keto, Paleo, Whole30 and fasting lifestyles.

 What is the Best Collagen?
 Competitor Collagens Compared